rybread1/trump-speech-writer/README.md

-# Create a LSTM model to generate text in a "trumpian" fashion.
+# Create a LSTM model to generate text in a "trumpian" fashion. -- UPDATED using a transformer

 Trained on a collection of speeches and interviews from Donald Trump's 2016 Campaign trail.